Analytical results for uncertainty propagation through trained machine learning regression models: Introduction

 \subsection{Uncertainty quantification for ML models}

 For ML approaches to be credible in a metrology context, it is important that they are accompanied by principled uncertainty quantification.
-This paper addresses the challenge of uncertainty propagation through trained/fixed machine learning (ML) regression models.
+The importance of uncertainty quantification for ML and the need for research on this topic was highlighted in the recent Strategic Research Agenda developed by the European Metrology Network for Mathematics and Statistics (MATHMET)~\cite[Section 3]{mathmet2024SRA}.
+This paper addresses the challenge of uncertainty propagation through trained/fixed ML regression models.
 In other words, given an observation of the input variables accompanied by knowledge of their corresponding uncertainty, the aim is to characterise the uncertainty of the ML model output.
 We choose to focus on regression models because they occur particularly frequently in a metrology context.

 A framework for evaluating uncertainties by means of measurement models was standardised for the metrology community in the influential ``Guide to the Expression of Uncertainty in Measurement'' (GUM) and related supplements~\cite{balazs2008,bipm2008,bipm2008supplement,bipm2011}.
-One way in which ML challenges the GUM paradigm is that, because an ML model is learned from data, the absence of full physical insight leads to uncertainty in the model itself.
-Indeed, two types of uncertainty are typically distinguished in the ML community: \emph{aleatoric} and \emph{epistemic} uncertainty.
-Aleatoric uncertainty refers to uncertainty which is inherent to the modelling task, often caused by data uncertainties.
-Epistemic uncertainty, on the other hand, is uncertainty concerning the model itself, for example the form of the model or the value of its parameters.
+The GUM paradigm mainly addresses the propagation of uncertainty through fixed models.
+However, since an ML model is learned from data, the absence of full physical insight leads to uncertainty in the model itself.
+Indeed, two types of uncertainty are typically distinguished in the ML community: {\emph{data uncertainty} and \emph{model uncertainty}.
+Data uncertainty is inherent to the modelling task, and so is in this sense irreducible.
+Model uncertainty, on the other hand, is uncertainty concerning the model itself, for example the form of the model or the value of its parameters.
+The need to take account of model uncertainty is in fact explicitly acknowledged within the GUM documents; see~\cite[3.1.6]{bipm2008} for example.
+It follows that a comprehensive uncertainty evaluation for ML models requires model uncertainty to be taken into account, which in turn also requires a consideration of the uncertainty in the training data.